materna-se/declab/README.md

 ![](./docs/model-overview.png)

 #### Powerful Builder
-To simplify the creation of tests, the test framework supports the user by providing a powerful builder.
+To simplify the creation of tests, declab supports the user by providing a powerful builder.
 It supports complex data types and an increasing number of FEEL data types (`feel:string`, `feel:number` and `feel:boolean`).
 Support for `feel:date`, `feel:time`, `feel:dateTime` is planned.
 The builder also suggests values that are predefined inside the imported model.